mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

             Open in Browser
 ```

-Press 'ENTER' inside a feed opens the list of articles and pressing 'ENTER' on article opens the article details etc. In all cases 'q' takes you back to the previous screen.
+Press <kb>Enter</kb> inside a feed opens the list of articles and pressing <kb>ENTER</kb> on article opens the article details etc. In all cases 'q' takes you back to the previous screen.

 ### Configure Newsbeuter with your own settings
 Now we're up and running.
 We can jump into Newsbeuter whenever we feel the need to get up to date information (or we may be looking to procrastinate by reading a celebrity gossip feed; which I'm sure you're not interested in but just in case here is the URL: <i>http://www.tmz.com/category/hook-ups/rss.xml</i>).

-Simply start Newsbeuter and press 'R' repeatedly until a new item appears.
-If pressing 'R' is too much effort we can use the auto-reload feature to periodically refresh the news item for us.
+Simply start Newsbeuter and press <kb>R</kb> repeatedly until a new item appears.
+If pressing <kb>R</kb> is too much effort we can use the auto-reload feature to periodically refresh the news item for us.

 The configuration settings such as auto-reload are well documented in the newsbeuter user manual, just reference the <a href="https://www.newsbeuter.org/doc/newsbeuter.html#_first_steps">First Steps</a> section.